In this section you

 Stream these signals to the Simulation Data Inspector: the Te, ias, and w signals of the measurement output of the Asynchronous Machine block, and the VAB voltage.

-and the stop time to
+Set the stop time to

-Data Inspector and look at the signals.
+Open the Simulation Data Inspector and look at

 The motor starts and reaches its steady-state speed of 181 rad/s (1728 rpm) after 0.5 s.
 At starting, the magnitude of the 60 Hz current reaches 90 A peak (64 A RMS) whereas its steady-state value is 10.5 A (7.4 A RMS).
 As expected, the magnitude of the 60 Hz voltage contained in the chopped wave stays at